JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 By Jack Szwergold

 I was 1978 or 1978 and I was 10 or 11 years old.
 A little bit vague on the exact year and age, but whatever the year was or my age was, I was definitely aware of the fact I was too old to ride my Big Wheel aorund the block.
-But I still did becuase I liked it.
+But I still did becuase I liked to do it.

-Yeah, I might have caught myself in the reflection of the windows of Speedway drugs as I scooted around and looked slightly ridiculous, but I didn’t care.
-I liked riding my Big Wheel.
+Yeah, I might have caught myself in the reflection of the windows of Speedway Drugs as I scooted around and realized I looked slightly ridiculous, but I didn’t care.
+I liked riding that Big Wheel.

 One weekend, I rode it around to the corner of Ocean Parkway and Brighton Beach Avenue when I ran into the neighborhood drug dealer and his kids.
 That makes it sound so ominous; “drug dealer.”
 And from my kids perspective he was definitely a drug dealer and a bookie.
 But he wasn’t any kinda big guy you wanted to rub the wrong way.
 He was just poor and a bit sketchy.